 - have not had this experience but would like to help the study

-You can see the materials that we shared with our workshop participants in advance on Microsoft Sway – there is the general information pack, plus our patient stories.
+From the July 2020 design panels, you can see the materials that we shared with our participants in advance on Microsoft Sway – there is the general information pack, plus our patient stories.
 You can also see a note of our meetings, for further information about what we discussed.

 Accessible Information Project